afifyassir/Other-data-science-projects/README.md

 # Other-data-science-projects

-Note that there is a Medium article where I describe in detail the prediction of CLV. you can access this article using the following link:
+Note that there is a Medium article where I describe in detail the prediction of CLV.
+You can access this article using the following link:

 https://medium.com/@yassirafif/projecting-customer-lifetime-value-using-the-bg-nbd-and-the-gamma-gamma-models-9a937c60fe7f